UAW strikes; workers take to picket lines at local Deere sites

 People are also reading…

-Deere has been in Waterloo for nearly a century.
-Its properties include John Deere Waterloo Works -- Tractor, Cab and Assembly Operations, which manufactures the 6R, 7R, 8R and 8RT and 9R and 9RT Series tractors; John Deere Waterloo Works -- Drive Train Operations, which handles transmissions, drives and axle machining and assembly; John Deere Waterloo Works -- Foundry Operations; John Deere Waterloo Works -- Service Parts Operations; Power Systems and Engine Works.
+Deere has been in Waterloo for a century.
+Its properties include John Deere Waterloo Works — Tractor, Cab and Assembly Operations, which manufactures the 6R, 7R, 8R and 8RT and 9R and 9RT Series tractors; John Deere Waterloo Works — Drive Train Operations, which handles transmissions, drives and axle machining and assembly; John Deere Waterloo Works — Foundry Operations; John Deere Waterloo Works — Service Parts Operations; Power Systems and Engine Works.

 John Deere tallied 69,600 employees worldwide as of 2020, according to the company.

 In Waterloo, an estimated 1,500 work at Tractor Cab Assembly Operations, and around the same amount work at Drive Train Operations.
-Foundry workers believe their numbers tally over 400, while another 300-400 work at Engine Works and around 150 work at Service Parts Operation.
+Foundry workers believe their numbers tally more than 400, while another 300-400 work at Engine Works and around 150 work at Service Parts Operation.

 The UAW Hall on East Mitchell Avenue was busy Thursday, with picketers showing up for shifts.
 The hall advertised financial support, including food and rent assistance and help with budgeting, on a sign in the entryway.

 Tim Frickson, president of Local 838, routed all questions about the strike to the UAW Region 4 district office.
-A spokesperson there said he could not comment on the record, noting a strike was an ongoing legal matter, and wasn't sure if negotiators were back at the bargaining table Thursday.
+A spokesperson there said he could not comment on the record, noting the strike is an ongoing legal matter, and wasn’t sure if negotiators were back at the bargaining table Thursday.

 “Our members at John Deere strike for the ability to earn a decent living, retire with dignity and establish fair work rules,” UAW Vice President Chuck Browning said in a release.
 “We stay committed to bargaining until our members’ goals are achieved.”